dronegator/nlp/README.md

       She was reading a book of famous people .

   * keywords [Word]+
-    Select substantial words from a phrase:
+    Select meaninful words from a phrase:
     > keywords My cat was drinking a milk. a                    -1.000 (0.000-1.000)
         drinking             -0.275 (0.000-0.276)